bognev/pytorch_resnet_cifar10_filter_level_pruning/README.md

 #

 The purpose of this repo is to demostrate accuracy in case of filter level pruning  of the ResNet20 for CIFAR10.
-The following model are desined by author [Yerlan Idelbayev](https://github.com/akamaster/pytorch_resnet_cifar10.git) of "Proper {ResNet} Implementation for {CIFAR10/CIFAR100} in {PyTorch}"

 | Name      | # layers | # params| Test err(paper) | Test err(this impl.)|